 A facilitator should have the capacity to record exactly the information gathered over the course of the discussion.
 He can do it without anyone’s help or sign a note gatherer for it.
 He could do it using a flip chart for this purpose.
 Taking note of keywords and accuracy is important.

-Teamwork is a fundamental in any workshop or session.
+Teamwork is fundamental in any workshop or session.
 A skilled facilitator knows how to bring the members together on shared interests and objectives.
-The facilitators should facilitate synergy in the team by removing distractions, by making them to sit face-to-face, in arena type arrangement for open discussions.
+The facilitators should facilitate synergy in the team by removing distractions, by making them sit face-to-face, in arena type arrangement for open discussions.
 He should encourage sharing of perspectives, regarding each other’s views, reaching consensus and through meetings to generate new ideas.

 Effective Techniques of Questioning

 The motivation behind addressing is to look for clarification and to check for comprehension.
 Facilitators ask questions essentially to probe the understanding of the members and to help them in basic reasoning and for evaluating data.
 The Socratic questioning strategy is an exceptionally successful questioning technique whereby one simply does not bring up issues but rather finds the answers himself.
 It helps in developing basic reasoning abilities.
 Facilitators regularly use this strategy to unravel the basic issues, identify the problem areas, and develop accuracy, increase creativity and logical reasoning.
 Facilitators should have great testing abilities through open-ended and closed-ended questions.
 The manner of questioning as far as timing and accurate delivery is extremely important.

 - Start with the problem in mind: Identify the purpose behind the meeting and narrow the agenda items to those that are generally vital.
 Stay tuned in and focused.